raiigauravv/SkillForge-AI/README.md

 - **CrewAI Team**: For the amazing multi-agent framework
 - **OpenAI**: For providing powerful language models
 - **FastAPI Team**: For the excellent web framework
-- **Canadian Job Market Data**: Various job boards and career sites
+- **North American Job Market Data**: Canadian and US job boards and career sites
+- **Regional Market Research**: Cost of living and salary data for 14 major cities
 - **Open Source Community**: For the tools and libraries that make this possible

 ## 📞 Support